 Learning that you have been charged with a crime in Plainfield, Illinois can be extremely stressful.
 How should you respond to the police?
 How can you begin developing your defense?
-At Sabuco, Beck, Hansen, Massino, and Pollack, P.C., we are dedicated to providing a strong and thorough criminal defense for our clients in Plainfield and throughout the state of Illinois.
+At Sabuco Beck, P.C., we are dedicated to providing a strong and thorough criminal defense for our clients in Plainfield and throughout the state of Illinois.
 We know that many criminal defendants have been wrongly charged with crimes, and we can begin working on your defense today.

 It is important to recognize that a criminal conviction can have harmful effects for years and even decades to come.
 In addition to serving time in prison and paying steep penalties, having a criminal conviction on your record can prevent you from obtaining employment or even being able to rent a home.
 As such, it is extremely important to have an experienced Plainfield criminal defense attorney on your side.
 An advocate at our firm can discuss your options with you today and can get started on building your defense strategy.